iNoBo/scinobo-fos-classification/README.md

 Use the following command to create a docker image.
 The flag -t specifies the name of the image that will be created with an optional tag (for example its version).

-`docker build --build-arg --tag scinobo-fos:latest .`
+`docker build --tag scinobo-fos:latest .`

 - The name of the image in this case is scinobo-fos:latest.
 - The location of the Dockerfile is the current directory.